 Quick-to-make Cheesecake Stuffed Strawberries are the perfect sweet snack with fresh berries, creamy filling, and graham cracker crumble!

 This delicious treat is inspired by the creamy filling in a classic Cheesecake Recipe.
-By adding the cream cheese mixture to the center of juicy strawberries, you get an easy and crowd-pleasing party Appetizer or dessert.
+By adding the cream cheese mixture to the center of juicy strawberries, you get an easy and crowd-pleasing party Appetizer or Fruit Dessert.
 Perfect treat for Valentine’s Day!

 Sabrina’s Cheesecake Stuffed Strawberries Recipe